nzakas/understandinges6/manuscript/09-Classes.md

 }());
 ```

+The first thing to notice in this code is that there are two `PersonType2` declarations, a `let` declaration in the outer scope and a `const` declaration inside of the IIFE.
+This is how class methods are forbidden from overwriting the class name while code outside of the class is allowed to do so.
+The constructor function checks `new.target` to ensure that it's being called with `new`, otherwise an error is thrown.
+Next, the `sayName()` method is defined as nonenumerable.
+The final step is to return the constructor function.

-While it was possible to do everything that classes do without adding new syntax, you can see how the class syntax makes all of the functionality a lot simpler than it would be otherwise.
+From this example, you can see that while it is possible to do everything that classes do without using new syntax, the class syntax makes all of the functionality a lot simpler than it would be otherwise.

 A> ### Constant Class Names
 A>